morganstanley/ComposeUI/architecture/adr-001-use-adrs.md

 3. Once consensus is reached, ADR can be transitioned to either an "accepted" or "rejected" state.
-4. Only after an ADR is accepted should implementing code be committed to the master branch of the relevant project/module.
+4. Only after an ADR is accepted should implementing code be committed to the main branch of the relevant project/module.
 5. If a decision is revisited and a different conclusion is reached, a new ADR should be created documenting the context and rationale for the change.
 The new ADR should reference the old one, and once the